vault27/Foundation/bgp.md

 ## BGP tables

 - Adj-RIB-In - routes in original form, `before filters`, deleted after processed
 - Loc-RIB - all local routes and routes received from beighbors.
 Validity checked.
 Next hop reachibility checked.
-Best path is chosen is chosen from this table and presented to routing table
+Best path is chosen from this table and presented to routing table
 - Adj-RIB-Out - routes `after` outbound filters.
 It is mainteined for every neighbor separately.
 Next hop in it is 0.0.0.0 - local router, will be changed after sending

 Four flows are possible: